 Life beyond the border

 What does it mean to be a European citizen?
-A new youth group partnership from very different locations and backgrounds sought to bring together their cultural experiences to define their European identity.
+Two youth groups from very different locations and backgrounds brought together their cultural experiences to define their European identity.

 Who: Wishaw/Shotts Youth Exchange Group and Kreisjugendring Wunsiedel